St Albans Cathedral: Alban Britain’s First Saint

 Programme

-This National Lottery Heritage Funded project focused on improving visitor experience, education, and accessibility while protecting the Cathedral’s unique heritage.
+To improve the visitor experience, education, and accessibility while protecting the Cathedral’s unique heritage.

-• Incorporates discrete interpretation displays throughout the Cathedral to inform and inspire visitors without disrupting worship and daily activities
+• New Welcome Centre housing the beginning of the interpretation journey, leading seamlessly into the Cathedral.
+Discrete interpretation throughout the Cathedral to inform and inspire visitors without disrupting daily activity and worship.

-Related Service
+Related Project

 The project will deliver a new building housing exhibition space, learning facilities and visitor welcome, and will also convert an Old Deanery building into a cafe and community space.